Senior Academic – Years 7 to 11

 GCSE Curriculum Outline

-This is a broad course exploring practical and critical/contextual work through a range of 2D and/or 3D processes and new media and technologies.
-It is an unendorsed course where candidates can work in appropriate art, craft and design materials and processes.
+This is a broad course that explores practical and critical/contextual work through a range of 2D and/or 3D processes, as well as new media and technologies.
+It is an unendorsed course in which pupils can work with appropriate art, craft and design materials and processes.

 How is the course structured?

-Students produce a portfolio of work based on a theme decided by their teacher.
+Pupils produce a portfolio of work based on a theme decided by their teacher.
 They explore this topic through a wide range of different techniques and processes, including drawing, painting, printmaking, textiles, photography and ceramics.
-Students must also explore the work of artist, designers and craftspeople and include this research within the portfolio.
+Pupils also explore the work of artist, designers and craftspeople and include this research within their portfolio.

-Work selected for the portfolio should be presented in an appropriate format and could include: mounted studies, sketchbooks, visual diaries, journals, design sheets, design proposals, models, maquettes, prototypes, storyboards, video, photographic or digital presentations, records of transient and site-specific installations.
+Work selected for the portfolio should be presented in an appropriate format and may include mounted studies, sketchbooks, visual diaries, journals, design sheets, design proposals, models, maquettes, prototypes, storyboards, video, photographic or digital presentations, records of transient and site-specific installations.

-Unit 2 is an externally set assignment that will consist of 30 hours supervised preparation, followed by a 10-hour timed exam in which a final piece is produced, and worth 40%.
+Unit 2 is an externally set assignment that will consist of 30 hours supervised preparation, followed by a 10-hour timed exam in which a final piece is produced.
+This unit is worth 40% of the final grade.
 The theme for this project is set by AQA.

 Enrichment Opportunities / Field Trips

-The department is very well supervised and has an open door policy.
-After hours pupils are always given lots of extra time and support, the facilities are very well used during lunch breaks and after school.
-We also take the students out on trips and visits to galleries and museums.
-When possible we have artist come into school to conduct workshops.
-We actively take part in competitions and have a good record of success in this area.
+The department is very well supervised and has an open-door policy.
+Pupils are offered extensive additional support outside of lesson time, with facilities regularly used during lunch breaks and after school.
+Pupils also take part in trips and visits to galleries and museums.
+Where possible, visiting artists are invited into school to lead workshops.
+The department actively participates in competitions and has a strong record of success.

 Business